AbhiMAtGitHub/AbhiMAtGitHub.github.io/README.md

-This Coursera HTML, CSS and Javascript for Web Developers Week 2 coding assignment.
+This Coursera HTML, CSS and Javascript for Web Developers coding assignment.